fernandostc/DS-Block-by-Hash-File-Automation/readme.md

 | add_file_hash.txt | TEXT file example to use in option 1 to add one or more hash file with description to Deep Security |

 # Next Features (Planning)
-  * Add Hash file by Hash
+  * Add Hash directly withou TEXT file
+  * Support API Key authentication on Deep Security

 :warning:`OBS:.
 This is an Open Source project that can anyone help to develop for security automation.`